sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ICA_components.md

 which calls the [pop_envtopo.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_envtopo.m) function.
 Simply press *OK* to plot the 7 components that contribute the most to the average ERP of the dataset.
-Note that artifactual components can be subtracted from the data prior to plot the ERP using the *Indices of components to subtract ...* edit box.
+Note that artifactual components can be subtracted from the data before plotting the ERP using the *Indices of components to subtract ...* edit box.
 Press *Ok*.